DrewJay/VectorCommander/README.md

 ## Demonstration
 Following image simulates development of hernia on healthy lungs.
-Simulation is performed by finding unit vector representing given feature (in this case Hernia disorder), scaling by factorization and adding it back to original image.
+Simulation is performed by finding unit vector representing given feature (in this case hernia disorder), scaling by factorization and adding it back to original image.

 <figure>
     <img src="https://i.ibb.co/NW3QCcb/factor.png"/>